ronbonb0n/GroupR/README.md

 # About:

-This is the the game development project repository for the game **Ferŷnier** made by students of MSc Computer Games, Queen Mary University of London.\*
+This is the game development project repository for the game **Ferŷnier** made by students of MSc Computer Games, Queen Mary University of London.\*

 # Installation: